mollyteng/blog/content/ROC_AUC_explained.md

 Here, the correct predictions are the 482 edible mushrooms that are predicted as edible, and the 428 poisonous mushrooms that are predicted as poisonous.
 So our accuracy is (482+428)/1000 = 91%.
-Suppose we call being poisonous a "positive" (more alarming) event, then the correctly identified poisonous mushrooms are True Positives (TP) and the correctly identified edible ones are True Negatives (TN).
+Suppose we call being edible a "positive" event, then the correctly identified edible mushrooms are True Positives (TP) and the correctly identified poisonous ones are True Negatives (TN).
 However, we are more concerned about the errors in this classification.
-We call the actually edible ones that got misclassified as poisonous the False Positives (FP) and the actually poisonous ones that are wrongfully predicted as edible the False Negatives (FN).
-In this case, the two types of errors are not equally costly, because the FPs are just a few edible mushroom that got thrown away, but the FNs are truly dangerous because eating one can be fatal.
+We call the actually poisonous ones that got misclassified as edible the False Positives (FP) and the actually edible ones that are wrongfully predicted as poisonous the False Negatives (FN).
+In this case, the two types of errors are not equally costly, because the FNs are just a few edible mushroom that got thrown away, but the FPs are truly dangerous because eating one can be fatal.

 ### Sensitivity, Specificity, Precision, and F1 Score